-Water is important for the human body to function and up to 60% of body weight in an adult consists of water.
-Over 90% of our blood plasma is water, and it’s the plasma that is responsible for carrying proteins, hormones and nutrients throughout the body when it needs it.
+Water is important for the human body to function and up to 60% of body weight in an adult is water.
+Over 90% of our blood plasma is water.
+It’s the plasma that is responsible for carrying proteins, hormones and nutrients throughout the body when it needs it.

 For every hour of exercise, one can lose up to 34 ounces—one liter—of fluid.
 On days where temperature and humidity rise, a person can lose up to 101 ounces—3 liters—of fluid for every hour of exercise.
 If we had to weigh a liter of water, it would weigh approximately 2 pounds.
 This means a person could lose between 2 to 6 pounds of water weight in an hour.

 Our bodies need water for a number of biological processes, as well as cushioning the brain and spinal cord.
 Water is also vital for the production of neurotransmitters and hormones.